axone-protocol/axoned/docs/predicate/predicates.md

 ## block_time/1

-BlockTime is a predicate which unifies the given term with the current block time.
+block_time/1 is a predicate which unifies the given term with the current block time.

 The signature is as follows: